deltachat/deltachat-pages/de/privacy.md

 ## Creating a Chat Profile

-When you create a profile, Delta Chat sets it up on community-run "chatmail relays" (or "chat relays" in short), so that messages reach you even if one relay is down or becomes unreachable.
+When you create a profile, Delta Chat by default sets it up on community-run "chatmail relays" (or "chat relays" in short), so that messages reach you even if one relay is down or becomes unreachable.
 No phone number, email address, name or other personal data is ever asked